 An album like this does beg the familiar question of how it all adds up.
 How could disparate compositions, separate worlds, flow together into a single release?
 Is this album a harmonious universe, or is it, like ours, slowly splitting at its seams, or even more quickly?

 With Sean McCann’s foresight, his label has established a welcoming and mysterious space for a range of creative endeavors.
 In this space, the past is alive, at times replacing the present and future.
-An mp3 of a collaborative album by McCann, Graham Lambkin, Madalyn Merkey, Zach Schwartz and others was recently released for free on the label under the artist name Simple Affections (along with several beautiful postcards –– don’t overlook the importance of visual art for Recital Program) and the last two tracks are named after late eighteenth, early nineteenth century composers Alexander Scriabin and Camille Saint-Saëns.
+An MP3 of a collaborative album by McCann, Graham Lambkin, Madalyn Merkey, Zach Schwartz, and others was recently released for free on the label under the artist name Simple Affections (along with several beautiful postcards –– don’t overlook the importance of visual art for Recital Program) and the last two tracks are named after late 18th-, early 19th-century composers Alexander Scriabin and Camille Saint-Saëns.
 The pieces –– odes, appropriations, elaborations –– take the composers’ work as a starting point and build an atmosphere out of recorded and produced sounds that again reflect the mentality of those composers.

 The electroacoustic tradition is now a musical fact and the question is how we situate ourselves around it.
 Roger Eno’s technique is a very spare processing of piano melodies.
 The warbling effects periodically echo moments in his previous albums.
 These glimpses are refreshing and they reaffirm the comforting sense that we don’t know where we are headed.